 - What I need to continue doing.

-• What can I do to make a real difference in company’s fortunes?
+- What can I do to make a real difference in an organization's fortunes?

 - What are my bosses’ Critical Result Areas?